 Ultimately Show Your Work! is an inspirational, enjoyable, short read, with plenty of pithy quotes to keep it interesting.

-Once a month (every two months for the moment) I write a newsletter called Deconstruct, where I share actionable insights on learning, creativity, and improved thinking.
+Every month or so I write a newsletter called Deconstruct, where I share actionable insights on learning, creativity, and improved thinking.

 It also includes early previews of upcoming posts, and a behind-the-scenes look at my work.